 Don’t vett a writer’s story.
 Fact checking and insisting on a website link or mention in the story is fair.
 Expecting the writer to print what you say is not.
 Most writers are only taking notes, and won’t even start writing the story until after they get home.

 Do expect travel media to behave.
 They may have special requirements, like taking photos, getting interviews and shooting video, but they should not be running the show.
 That’s your job.
 Writers should not get any special treatment you wouldn’t give a regular guest, especially at the expense of those paying guests.

 Do include downtime in a journalist’s itinerary.
 Getting a story is a lot of work.
 A writer needs time to digest the experience, take notes, and may stumble across other stories while on the trip.
 Having time to pursue these ideas can pay off much more than a crammed itinerary.
 As well, most writers will have other projects they’re working on, need to check email, post to social media and may even want a nap.
 I find a few hours downtime in the afternoon works well.
 It also tends to be a good time of day for taking photos.

 Do follow up.
 Did he get everything he needed?
 When can you expect publication?
 Will you get a copy and be able to post a link on your website and social channels?

-A great story may even put you on the radar of other journalists, generating even more coverage and position you as an expert in your field.
-There’s a lot to consider here and future posts will delve into some of the other issues involved such as how to qualify media, hosting groups vs individuals, and using editorial to move leads further down the customer journey.
+A great story may even put you on the radar of other travel journalists, generating even more coverage and position you as an expert in your field.
+There’s a lot to consider here and future posts will delve into some of the other issues involved such as how to qualify travel media, hosting groups vs individuals, and using editorial to move leads further down the customer journey.
 For help with setting up a FAM trip, drop us a line.